meetisa/minesweeper/README.md

+# minesweeper
 A traditional version of minesweeper.
-Nothing special
+Nothing special.